fingerthief/recommendarr/README.md

 Your data never leaves your control:
 - Sonarr, Radarr, Plex, and Jellyfin API credentials are stored in your browser's localStorage
-- AI API keys are stored locally and used only for your requests
+- API requests are routed through the server-side proxy to hide your API keys from client browsers
 - Media library and watch history data is sent only to the AI service you configure
 - No analytics or tracking are included in the application